-Classification is a task of identifying the features of an entity and classifying the entity to one of the predefined classes/categories based on the previous knowledge.
+Classification is a task of identifying the features of an entity and assigning the entity to one of the predefined classes or categories.
+In a supervised machine learning problem, the model learns this mapping from labelled training data and then predicts labels for new data.

 A decision tree has a structure like tree.
 It has a root which denotes a decision node and also the start of classifying a problem instance.
 A node can branch out.
 Each branch represents a possible outcome from the decision block.
 Each branch can end up with another node or a class label terminating the classification and ending up with the result – class label.